ekupaskibas18/ekupaskibas18.github.io/blogs/sonnets/2016-11-18-missing-you-already.md

 tags: [poetry, sonnet]
 ---

+## Missing You Already

-I love you in the most unselfish possible way, <br/>
+I love you in the most unselfish possible way,
-Secretly, subtle, gentle and tame. <br/>
+Secretly, subtle, gentle and tame.
-I love you in a way I am so much willing to suffer, <br/>
+I love you in a way I am so much willing to suffer,
-With a heart constantly breaking, day after day after day.<br/>
+With a heart constantly breaking, day after day after day.
-Without the idea of tomorrow and second chances, <br/>
+Without the idea of tomorrow and second chances,
-Pure within and always full of passion. <br/>
+Pure within and always full of passion.
-I love you beyond words, before myself and above all, <br/>
+I love you beyond words, before myself and above all,
-Every little now and then. <br/>
+Every little now and then.
-By sweet thoughts of you, there's a pinch in the heart,<br/>
+By sweet thoughts of you, there's a pinch in the heart,
-Of the certain downfall, but my heart so neverminds.<br/>
+Of the certain downfall, but my heart so neverminds.
-I'll love you still even when you don't.<br/>
-And even if I get lost, you will always be my home.<br/>
+And even if I get lost, you will always be home.
+I'll love you still even when you don't.
-&nbsp;&nbsp;&nbsp;&nbsp; *Soon, all of this will be a bittersweet memory,*<br/>
+&nbsp;&nbsp; *Soon, all of this will be a bittersweet memory,*
-&nbsp;&nbsp;&nbsp;&nbsp; *You're still here, but I'm missing you already.*<br/>
+&nbsp;&nbsp; *You're still here, but I'm missing you already.*

+<footer>— **Randell Tuazon**, *100 Love Sonnets*</footer>